expo/expo/docs/pages/app-signing/syncing-credentials.md

 Android credentials will be ready to use immediately because your project will read the credentials from `credentials.json`.

-iOS credentials will require a couple steps.
+iOS credentials requires two steps to set up locally.
 You will first need to install the distribution certificate into your keychain.
-Next, open Xcode, import your provisioning profile and select it.
+Next, open your project Xcode and navigate to the "Signing & Capabilities" section, then import your provisioning profile and select it.

 ## Uploading credentials